Ask Slashdot: Were Developments In Technology More Exciting 30 Years Ago? - Slashdot

 SGML was a big innovation; combining it with Gopher/FTP to make the web was good stuff too.
 Ever since then we have focused on new ways to sell distractions to the bloated consumers.
 The market is about to correct our over-estimation of what that is worth, but in the meantime, I got into tech to change the world, not connect refrigerators to Twitter.

-Depends on how old you are (Score:2)
+Depends on how old you are (Score:3)

 This question reminds me a lot of people who say "Music was so much better in the 1990s" or "Comic books are garbage now but they are so innovative in the 70s".
 Basically these people were more passionate about their hobbies (music, comics, computers, or whatever) when they were young than they are today.
 Therefore, anything going on "back in the day" was - almost by definition - so much more amazing than the pedestrian stuff we have today.